Roman calendar order in the late Before Christ era represents a

 within somewhat ambiguous borders.
 Following Paul’s ministry

-Augustan reforms.
-By the fourth and fifth centuries AD,
+the fourth and fifth centuries AD, Alexandrian Christians, Coptic

-Alexandrian Christians, Coptic and Ethiopian churches all observed
+and Ethiopian churches all observed Easter.
+Movement toward

-determines the New Year for many.
-Angel Gabriel told Mary to
+still determines the New Year for many.
+Angel Gabriel told

-of Elisabeth's pregnancy with a child later called John the
+month" of Elisabeth's pregnancy with a child later called John the Baptist.
+The

 Verses in Matthew 3:1-7 are